datasharing4manuscript/IROPTS_data_sharing/README.md

 # IROPTS_data_sharing
-This is the shared data for the research on integrated refined oil and power system.
-Everyone is welcomed to get a copy and do your own research.
+The file 'shared_data' is an opening dataset of some parameters for the research on integrated refined oil and power system.
+Everybody is welcomed to get a copy and do your own research.